victorcolonfigueroa/Maze-Project/README.md

 # *Project Name: The Maze*

-*_This repository contains code for the Maze Project, done as the Foundations' final project in the ALX Software Engineering_*
+*_This repository contains code for the Maze Project, done as the Foundations' final project in the Software Engineering_*

 <br>